bhavi9900/Online-Voting-Management/README.md

  - The project is about creating a web application that allows eligible voters to cast their votes online securely.
 It will also include features for voter registration, authentication, and result tracking.

- - We are planning to develop this app using technologies based on firebase with DotNet as back-end and JavaScript and HTML as front-end.
+ - We are planning to develop this app using technologies based on Google with firebase as back-end and JavaScript and HTML as front-end.

 ## External Requirements